THIS DATE IN HISTORY: Jan. 10

 2016: Washington Capitals forward Alex Ovechkin becomes the fifth-fastest player in NHL history, and the first born in Russia, to score 500 goals.
 The milestone comes when he scores a power-play goal at 16:19 of the second period in the Capitals' 7-1 victory against the visiting Ottawa Senators.

-Ovechkin takes a cross-ice pass from Jason Chimera and beats goaltender Andrew Hammond for his 500th goal in 801 NHL games.
+Ovechkin takes a cross-ice pass from Jason Chimera and beats goaltender Andrew Hammond for his 500th goal; it comes in his 801st NHL game.
 Only Wayne Gretzky (575 games), Mario Lemieux (605), Mike Bossy (647) and Brett Hull (693) get to 500 goals faster.

 "It is a special moment," Ovechkin said.
 "It is nice to be in that category."